 2. Tools That Are Organized and Motivating

 This may sound weird, but having a system that feels rewarding can automatically boost your productivity while working.
-Additionally, using tools where all your tasks are listed out in clear points and labelled according to their individual needs can help people stay on top of tasks and also feel motivated as they get more things done on the list.
+Additionally, using tools where all your tasks are listed out in clear points and labeled according to their individual needs can help people stay on top of tasks and also feel motivated as they get more things done on the list.

-This is why tools like Trello have seen a massive growth during the lockdown and WFH phases over the last few months, as people love having a tool where they can jot down all their tasks in separate files which can also be shifted to a “Done” list once completed, which is a reward-system in itself.
+This is why tools like Trello have seen massive growth during the lockdown and WFH phases over the last few months, as people love having a tool where they can jot down all their tasks in separate files which can also be shifted to a “Done” list once completed, which is a reward-system in itself.